swiftlane-code/Swiftlane/README.md

 In the past we used to use fastlane + [danger/swift](https://github.com/danger/swift).
 Why we moved away from it?

-* We are iOS developers and we know Swift well unlike ruby with all of it's caveats.
+* We are iOS developers and we know Swift well unlike Ruby with all of it's caveats.
 * Proper Swift infrastructure (danger scripts were getting huge and inconvenient very fast)
 * Type safe code
 * Unit tests and debugging?
 Easy!